Pros / This travel insurance can advance hospital fees, emergency funds or bail money.

 Trip cancellation and interruption coverage are well in the norm.
 Seven Corners lists a cap of $50,000 for cancellations, where other insurances say "100 percent."
 We don't consider this a slight disadvantage, however, as this clause is for prepaid, non-refundable expenses, which in most cases should not exceed $50,000 a person.
 This trip insurance agency covers cancellations if your carrier or travel agency goes into financial default and cancels your trip.
 It also has a Cancel for Any Reason clause.
 Like other agencies that offer this feature, that feature covers 75 percent of your prepaid, non-refundable expenses, rather than the full amount.

 The medical insurance coverage is average for the top travel insurances we reviewed.
 Of special note is that it can advance hospital fees to ensure you get the care you need, but it does not reimburse you for lost or stolen prescription medications.
 However, this agency can assist you in getting them refilled.
 It does not have a doctor's hotline for consulting with a U.S.-based doctor.
+Seven Corners does not reimburse you for non-medical emergency evacuations.
+MH Ross is one of the companies that offers this service.

 This travel insurance agency insures rental cars with some plans as well as accidental death and dismemberment in case you are in a flight accident.
 Its cap on Accidental Death and Dismemberment is one of the lowest, however: $10,000 if you lose your limbs, sight or hearing, or if you are killed.